Loading required package: DBI

 2 Week 1: DESCRIBE, SELECT, WHERE

-2.1 Our Composable Database System
+2.1 Our Database Management System (DBMS) for this course

-• Client: R/RStudio w/ SQL
+- Client: R/RStudio w/ SQL

-• Database Engine: DuckDB
+- Database Engine: DuckDB

-• Data Storage: single file in data/ folder
+- Data Storage: single file in

 2.2 Connecting to our database